 Are Hydrocarbons a Curse or Foundation for the Global Economy?

 Socrates, arguably the world's most known philosopher, was executed by poisoning - he drank a mixture containing poison hemlock.
 At that time death penalty alongside with ostracism, a procedure in which any citizen of ancient Athens could be expelled from the state, were among the most popular methods of punishment.
 If the majority voted in favour of the sentence, a person had no other choice but to leave or die.
-Quite often, people who ended up in exile or sentenced to death were later acknowledged as the national pride.
+Quite often, people who ended up in exile or were sentenced to death were later acknowledged as the national pride.
 There is a chance something similar is happening with hydrocarbons today.

 An online conference named 'Hydrocarbons.
 Look into the future', which was held within the Mining University in conjunction with the International Competence Centre for Mining-Engineering Education under the auspices of UNESCO, gathered over 900 mining experts.
 As a communication tool, the Cisco WebEx platform was chosen.
 Among the participants were noted representatives of the Presidential Administration of Russia, different ministries and government bodies, top managers of such major oil & gas companies as Shell, Novatek, Gazprom, students and researchers from engineering and mining universities.
 The meeting aimed to convey a professional community's position to the public.

 So what are hydrocarbons for Russia and the rest of the world - bad karma or a God's gift that we do not know how to make proper use of?
-Will alternative energy sources become a replacement for the traditional ones in the nearest future?
+Will alternative energy sources become a replacement for the traditional ones in the near future?
 Vladimir Litvinenko, Rector of Saint-Petersburg Mining University, Doctor of Engineering Science, gave answers to these questions in a report he presented at the conference:

 1. Oil, gas, and coal currently make up 50% of the global trade.

 2. Labour composition in countries with commodity-based economies is as follows: 1-2% of the working-age population is employed in geological exploration, mining extraction and processing, and 10-12% of the workforce provides servicing for mining enterprises.
-The outcome is two-thirds of exported goods, 50% of the state budget, and 20-30% of the gross national product.
+The outcome is two thirds of exported goods, 50% of the state budget, and 20-30% of the gross national product.

 3. A petro-state cannot turn an extractive economy into a knowledge-intensive one if there are no efficient market-based mechanisms in force.
 The whole transformation takes several decades.